phyzicist/lspreader/README.md

 Prerequisites
 -------------

-Currently, the only prequisite that these scripts generally need is `docopt`, which you can find through `pip` or your package manager.
-Docopt is awesome, you shame on you if you don't have it already :)
+Currently, the only prequisite that these scripts generally need is `docopt`, which you can find through `pip` or your package manager. `docopt` is awesome, shame on you if you don't have it already :)